sveawebpay/php-integration/README.md

         ->setDiscountPercent(20)
         ->setArticleNumber('123')
         ->setTemporaryReference('230') // optional.
 Checkout orders only.
 Will not be applicable for other order types.
+        ->setMerchantData('gray') // optional.
+Checkout orders only.
+Set data which is not displayed to end-users but is available in the backend
         ->setName('Fork');

     $secondBoughtItem = WebPayItem::orderRow()